MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public DataType DataType { get; }
 ```

-[DataType](#enum-datatype) of the data contained in `this` Value object.
+[DataType](#enum-datatype) of the data contained in the Value object.

 ***
 ```cs
 public DeviceDescriptor Device { get; }
 ```

-The descriptor of the device that `this` Value resides on.
+The descriptor of the device that the Value resides on.

 ***
 ```cs
 public NDShape Shape { get; }
 ```

-The shape of `this` Value.
+The shape of the Value.

 ***
 ```cs
 public StroageFormat StorageFormat { get; }
 ```

-The storage format of `this` Value.
+The storage format of the Value.

 ***
 ```cs
 public bool IsSparse { get; }
 ```

-A boolean value indicating whether `this` Value contains data in sparse storage format.
+A boolean value indicating whether the Value contains data in sparse storage format.

 ***
 ```cs
 public bool IsReadOnly { get; }
 ```

-A boolean value indicating whether `this` Value is read-only.
+A boolean value indicating whether the Value is read-only.

 ***
 ```cs
 public int maskedCount { get; }
 ```

-The number of masked/invalid values in `this` Value.
+The number of masked/invalid values in the Value.

 ***
 ```cs
 public void CopyFrom(Value Source)
 ```

-Copies the contents of `source` to `this` Value.
+Copies the contents of `source` to the Value.
 The shapes of the `Source`'s data and mask must be identical to `this` Value's data and mask.

 Parameter:
-*  `Source`: The source object from which `this` Value is copied.
+*  `Source`: The source object from which the Value is copied.

 ***
 ```cs